bdelbosc/nuxeo-stacks/README.md

 ## Nuxeo docker images

-When choosing a stack with "Nuxeo latest" it requires the `nuxeo:latest` image.
+When choosing a stack based on "Nuxeo latest", it requires the `nuxeo:latest` image.
-This image can be built using the nuxeo docker scripts:
+This image can be built using the `docker-nuxeo` scripts:
 ```
 git clone git@github.com:nuxeo/docker-nuxeo.git
 cd docker-nuxeo.git/master